Nair: Political organization

 Prior to the reorganisation of the region by the British, Kerala was divided into around ten feudal states.
-Each of these was governed by a rajah (king) and was subdivided into organisational units known as nads.
-In turn, the nads were divided into dēsams.
+Each of these was governed by a rajah (king) and was subdivided into organisational units known as nadus.
+In turn, the nadus were divided into dēsams.

-The person who governed the nad was known as the naduvazhi.
+The person who governed the nadu was known as the naduvazhi.
 It was an inherited role, originally bestowed by a king, and of a lower ritual rank than the royal lineages.
 Although Nair families, they generally used the title of Samantan and were treated as vassals.
 However, some naduvazhi were feudatory chiefs, former kings whose territory had been taken over by, for example, the Zamorins of Calicut.
-In these instances, although they were obeisant to the rajah they held a higher ritual rank than the Zamorin as a consequence of their longer history of government; they also had more power than the vassal chiefs.
+In these instances, although they were obeisant to the rajah, they held a higher ritual rank than the Zamorin as a consequence of their longer history of government; they also had more power than the vassal chiefs.
 The naduvazhi families each saw themselves as a distinct caste in the same manner as did the rajahs; they did not recognise other naduvazhi families as being equal to them.
 The naduvazhi maintained criminal and civil order and could demand military service from all Nairs below him.
 There was usually a permanent force of between 500 and 1000 men available and these were called upon by the rajah when required.
 All fighting was usually suspended during the monsoon period of May to September, when movement around the country was almost impossible.
 Roads did not exist, nor wheeled vehicles or pack animals, until after 1766.

 The desavazhi had the right to operate kalaris, which were military training schools that all young Nair men from the age of 12 were expected to attend.
 They ceased attending at the age of 18 but were expected to be available for military duty at a day's notice.
-The function of these schools became less significant practically following the introduction of the Arms Act by the British, which limited the right of Nairs to carry arms; however, they continued to exist and provided some training to those Nair men who did not attend English schools.
+The function of these schools became less significant practically, following the introduction of the Arms Act by the British, which limited the right of Nairs to carry arms; however, they continued to exist and provided some training to those Nair men who did not attend English schools.
 This training became evident at village festivals, during which a martial review would take place.